maeckha/coffeeshop/README.md

 ## deployment

-First you must install the three following dependencies on your [local maven repository](http://www.baeldung.com/maven-local-repository).
-Run 'install' as build goal.
+First you must install the three following dependencies in your [local maven repository](http://www.baeldung.com/maven-local-repository) with the `mvn install` command.
 * swqs-catalog
 * swqs-cart
 * swqs-order-management

+Alternatively, you can download the final jar file from the ci builds and store them manually in your local maven repository.
+That's the way we co for the ci tests and build.

 ## selenium tests
-To run the selenium test you need a gecko driver for your os in the root folder of the project.
-Download them from: https://github.com/mozilla/geckodriver/releases
+To run the selenium test you need a gecko driver for your os in the root folder of the project and the firefox browser installed.
+Download the driver from: https://github.com/mozilla/geckodriver/releases